 The intent of the project along this heavily traveled stretch of road on which the school is located was to provide a more comfortable and safer ride for kids and parents to and from the adjoining neighborhoods and keep bicycle traffic riding in the proper direction (with traffic).

 In addition, the traffic-calming measures that have been implemented—lane narrowing, center island(s), visible buffer striping—are meant to eventually enable DelDOT to lower the speed limit along this portion of the road to 25 mph, consistent with the portions of the road that bookend the project section.

 DelDOT provided a series of public workshops and afterward presented at City Council for community members who aren’t affiliated with Downes.
 One of the original three options that the SRTS Committee, which included BikeNewark representatives, was presented.

 Subsequently, a former City Council member had recommended city funding be allocated for more traffic-calming islands, in addition to the single, planned crossing island, along the length of the project (on Casho Mill Road between Church Road and Pickett Lane).

 Cleveland Avenue improvements

-Ahead of a planned DelDOT pave and rehabilitation project along the length of Cleveland Avenue, slated for 2017-18, BikeNewark (in its former incarnation as the Newark Bicycle Committee) came up with a list of potential improvements to the corridor (New London Rd. to Kirkwood Hwy.) and urged the City to form a task force of stakeholders to help make some preliminary decisions that would benefit all.
+Ahead of this DelDOT pave and rehabilitation project along the length of Cleveland Avenue, BikeNewark (in its former incarnation as the Newark Bicycle Committee) came up with a list of potential improvements to the corridor (New London Rd. to Kirkwood Hwy.) and urged the City to form a task force of stakeholders to help make some preliminary decisions that would benefit all.

-The Cleveland Avenue Improvements Task Force met for eight months and subsequently presented its final recommendations to the City’s Traffic Committee for its consideration.
+The Cleveland Avenue Improvements Task Force met several times during an eight-month period and subsequently presented its final recommendations to the City’s Traffic Committee for its consideration.
 In October 2016, the Traffic Committee approved all ten recommendations to be sent to City Council for its deliberation and decision.